equinix-labs/BGP-Anycast-Workshop/Lab03.md

 more /etc/bird/bird6.conf
 ```

-Take note of the "filter packet_bgp" and the network that is being communicated via BGP to the neighbor router.
+Take note of the "filter metal_bgp" and the network that is being communicated via BGP to the neighbor router.
 As you can see, this is the /64 that has been assigned to this lab.

 ## Next Steps